 The EON against the Scouting movement

 One of the reasons of the EON’s impressive growth was that the EON was the most critical tool in Metaxas’ plans for a Third Hellenic Civilization, the regime’s ultimate and supreme objective.
-Metaxas’ hopes in a renewed Greece were laid in the Greek youth, and hence the EON became the dictator’ pride and joy.
+Metaxas’ hopes in a renewed Greece were laid in the Greek youth, and hence the EON became the dictator’s pride and joy.

-Therefore, step by step, he moved to dismantle the Greek Scouting movement and finally banned Scouting in Greece in June 1939.
+Therefore, step by step, he moved to dismantle the Greek Scouting movement and finally completely banned Scouting in Greece in June 1939.
 A similar fate awaited the YMCA and YWCA soon thereafter.
-To showcase EON’s victory over Scouting, in many places in Greece there were public ceremonies where boyscouts had to present their flags and uniforms to the members of EON.
+To showcase EON’s victory over Scouting, in many places in Greece there were public ceremonies where Scouts had to present their flags and uniforms to the members of EON.
 Some sources claim that Scouts were beaten and their uniforms were torn apart, but evidence is missing.

 Over time, EON membership became compulsory, and the EON member figures skyrocketted.
-Towards the end of its existance in 1941, no less than one sixth of the Greek population wore the navy blue uniform of the EON – an impressive feat.
-During the Axis occupation of Greece (1941-1944), the EON was dismantled and the Scouting movement continued to be unexistant until Greece’s Liberation in 1944, when Scouting was reestablished in the country.
+Towards the end of its existance in 1941, no less than one sixth of the Greek population wore the navy blue uniform of the EON – an impressive feat to accomplish in just 5 years.

 – Andreas Markessinis